jonnonz1/nz-statute-book/acts/public/1952/land-transfer-act-1952.md

   (a) in the case of a company within the meaning of section 2 of the Companies Act 1955, with the requirements of paragraphs (a), (b), and (c) of subsection (1) of section 90 of that Act:
   (b) in the case of a company within the meaning of section 2 of the Companies Act 1993, with the requirements of paragraphs (a), (b), and (c) of subsection (1) of section 95 of that Act.
-(2) Where a company acts in contravention of or fails to comply with subsection (1),— (a) the company commits an offence and is liable on summary conviction to a fine not exceeding $5,000:
+(2) Where a company acts in contravention of or fails to comply with subsection (1),— (a) the company commits an offence and is liable on conviction to a fine not exceeding $5,000:
-  (b) every director of the company commits an offence, and is liable on summary conviction to a fine not exceeding $5,000, unless the director shows that—
+  (b) every director of the company commits an offence, and is liable on conviction to a fine not exceeding $5,000, unless the director shows that—
     (i) the company took all reasonable and proper steps to ensure that the requirements of that subsection would be complied with; or
     (ii) he or she took all reasonable steps to ensure that the company complied with the requirements of that subsection; or (iii) in the circumstances he or she could not reasonably have been expected to take steps to ensure that the company complied with the requirements of that subsection.